SeanJia/NeuralNetLibrary/README.md

 When training on [MNIST](http://yann.lecun.com/exdb/mnist/), with zero mean and variance normalization as preprocessing of the data, this algorithm achieved a best testing accuracy as 98.6%, which is around the state-of-the-art level for fully connected neural nets.

 ## Long Short-term Memory (LSTM)
 LSTM is a special structure of the recurrent neural network.
-The implementation here has the version with this topology, with an extra output layer wrapped outside the output gate in order to map the y in the diagram into a output data with given size (which is normally used for next data in the sequence).
+The implementation here has the following topology.
+In addition, this has an extra output layer wrapped outside the output gate in order to map the Yc in the diagram into a output data with given size (which is normally used for next data in the sequence).
 ![structure of this LSTM](https://github.com/SeanJia/DeepLearningLibrary/blob/master/readme-images/2.png)

 #### Basic features